mfreed7/declarative-shadow-dom/README.md

 const html = element.getInnerHTML({ includeShadowRoots: true, closedRoots: [shadowRoot1,shadowRoot2,...] });
 ```

 Using this syntax, if any of the `closedRoots` shadow roots are encountered during serialization, they will be serialized regardless of whether they are open or closed.
-Closed shadow roots will be serialized using `<template shadowroot=closed>`.
+Closed shadow roots will be serialized using `<template shadowroot="closed">`.

-## Additional arguments for attachShadow
+### Additional arguments for attachShadow

 Because the `attachShadow()` function has one other argument, `delegates_focus`, and potentially more in the future, there needs to be a way to specify these parameters in the declarative case.
 This is important not only for developer flexibility, but also so that the `getInnerHTML()` has a way to completely represent all possible shadow roots found in content.
 To achieve this, additional attributes will be added to the `<template shadowroot>` tag: